-On this day, Newtown Jets create history; the Bears announce their team of the century; and three players announce their retirements.
+On this day, the Newtown Jets create history, the Bears announce their team of the century and Luke Ricketson hits the 300-game milestone.

 Newtown Jets rewrite the record books with a 55-7 demolition of the St George Dragons in a semi-final.
 It remains a record-winning margin in a finals series match.